saiumesh535/chi-http/README.md

 This Repository will have basic examples to implement your APIs.

+## Installation

+For installing all the dependencies run ** go get -d ./...  **

+This project didn't update with go mods.

 ## Table of Contents
 * [main.go](https://github.com/saiumesh535/chi-http/blob/master/main.go)
 main.go file which bootstrap our project